bsgreenb/scope-video-player/README.md

 ## Solution Overview

 We build the entire website statically, pulling videos and comments from FastAPI.

-For the dynamic parts of the site, like creating videos and comments, we simply use `revalidatePath` to trigger an incremental rebuild of the appropriate pages after the data is mutated.
+For dynamic parts of the site, like creating videos and comments, we use server actions for ajax endpoints to our forms.
+To update the static site, we simply use `revalidatePath` to trigger an incremental rebuild of the appropriate pages after the data is mutated in those actions.

 For displaying the videos, we get all the features we need from the HTML5 `<video>` tag.